WeblateOrg/weblate/docs/admin/install.rst

 If you see purely designed admin interface, the CSS files required for it are not loaded.
-This is usually if you are running in non-debug mode and have not configured your webserver to serve them.
+This is usually if you are running in non-debug mode and have not configured your web server to serve them.
 Recommended setup is described in the :ref:`server` chapter.

 .. seealso:: :ref:`server`